darshandx/Employee-Management-System/README.md

 Implement API calls for CRUD operations.
 Testing and Deployment:

-Test the application using tools like Postman and JUnit.
+Test the application using tools using Postman.
 Deploy the application to a web server or cloud platform.